ErpNetDocs/tech/modules/applications/rental/index.md

 ![picture](pictures/Lease_out_view_25_06.png)

+### Types

+There are two types of assets which you can create and manage through Rental:

+1. **Rental assets** - specified in the lease contract lines
+2. **Consumables** - specified in a separate Lease Line Consumable panel

+In the context of a rental asset, a consumable typically refers to items or materials that are used up and need to be replaced regularly as part of the asset's operation or maintenance.

+Consumables are therefore tied to a rental asset but are treated as distinct **products**.
+The rental asset itself is expected to be returned in reusable condition.

+> [!NOTE]
+> Each rental asset can also be categorized as a **[Managed Asset](https://docs.erp.net/tech/modules/applications/enterprise-asset-management/index.html#managed-assets)**.

 ## Documents

-The **Documents** portion of Rental contains all essential records and contracts related to the leasing process.
+The **Documents** portion of Rental contains all essential transactions and contracts related to the leasing process, including:

+1. Lease contract  - the main lease document containing the rental asset/s and its consumable/s
+2. Issue transaction - contains the date of leasing out (deliver) the rental asset
+3. Receipt transaction - contains the date of return (receive) of the rental asset

 It provides a centralized repository for managing lease agreements and transaction records, ensuring their easy access and organization.

 ![picture](pictures/Lease_out_documents_25_06.png)

+### Document flow

+A sample document flow for leasing out assets and consumables goes like this:

+> Lease Contract --> Issue Transaction --> Receipt Transaction --> Sales Order (Consumable) --> Sales Order (Rent)

 ### Rent Lease Contracts Navigator

-Contains all existing lease contract agreements issued for rental assets, also offering the ability to create new ones.
+This navigator contains all existing lease contract agreements issued for rental assets, including those for consumables, and also offers the ability to create new ones.

+You can include as many rental assets in a lease contract as needed.
+Required information includes defining a **time period type** for lease, **start date** and **end date**.

 ### Transactions Navigator

-Gives access to all transaction records associated with a lease contract, including those for handover and handing-over activities.
+Gives access to all protocols following or associated with a lease contract, including those for handover and handing-over activities.

 ## Functions